d3vAdrian/gojo-cms/README.md

 Each app simplifies a process and empowers more people.
 Imagine the impact when everyone gets the right tool for the job, with perfect integration

+> [!IMPORTANT]
+> **This is still in development, not ready for production.**
+> To-do:
+> - Fix all bugs, see TODO's in code
+> - Implement layout components: Box, Layout
+> - Implement meta components: Head, Style
+> - Implement ui components: todoist?notion , mainNav, SpotifyClone , Divider
+> - Add away to add asset loaders, for styles and for images
+> - Add unit tests

 # 🔥Features

 - Access to hundreds of apps and modules for a single price.